info-beamer/package-video-trigger/README.md

 $ echo root/abort: > /dev/udp/192.168.1.XXX/4444
 ```

-You can of course use any real programming language to send those UDP packets
+You can of course use any other network capable programming language
-instead of using bash.
+to send those UDP packets instead of using bash.
+And there's no reason
+to just use a single Pi: The more, the better :-)